poslavskyy/pelorus/README.md

 It was observed that pelorus-instance gets stuck and not terminating in this scenario.
 Here is sequence to remove everything.

-First delete pelorus-instance
+First delete pelorus-instance from (-n pelorus) namespace
-> oc delete pelorus pelorus-instance
+> oc delete -n pelorus pelorus pelorus-instance

 Delete the namespace/project once above step completed
 > oc delete namespace pelorus